All Episodes

 What do you make of this whole thing?

-So these balloons, it's no surprise to most Americans are used for surveillance capabilities.
+So these balloons, it's no surprise to most Americans, are used for surveillance capabilities.

-And even though the Chinese Communist Party came in and said it was a weather collection apparatus, we anyone and everyone knows that's a complete farce.
+And even though the Chinese Communist Party came in and said it was a weather collection apparatus, anyone and everyone knows that's a complete farce.

-Now, it would have been one thing, Jan, if as soon as the balloon hit the territorial waters of the United States and it was first detected on the Aleutian Islands, which is the western portion of Alaska, way out in the Pacific Ocean, where there aren't no human beings and essentially no marine traffic to take it out there.
+Now, it would have been one thing, Jan, if as soon as the balloon hit the territorial waters of the United States and it was first detected on the Aleutian Islands, which is the western portion of Alaska, way out in the Pacific Ocean, where there are no human beings and essentially no marine traffic to take it out there.

-But for some reason, we detected it, and our Secretary of Defense and Chairman of the Joint Chiefs of Staff and Director of the National Intelligence made no phone calls to the Chinese Communist Party and their counterparts to say, What are you doing?
+And our Secretary of Defense and Chairman of the Joint Chiefs of Staff and Director of the National Intelligence made no phone calls to the Chinese Communist Party and their counterparts to say, what are you doing?

 That's the first measure that should have been taken immediately upon detection.

-A point-to-point cabinet secretary level phone call to say, what is the meaning of this?
+A point-to-point cabinet secretary-level phone call to say, what is the meaning of this?

 Now, if you fast forward that, I just want to juxtaposition that with something that just happened this week.